-I am delighted to be putting my name forward in the Together Gibraltar primaries.
+I am delighted have been chosen to stand as a candidate for Together Gibraltar in the upcoming general election.
 I am doing this because I feel that I can contribute to the dialogue about our direction as a nation.

 My background is anything but ordinary.
 I moved to Gibraltar from the USA before my second birthday.
 My parents have lived in Gibraltar from the 1960s, with a brief hiatus in the USA, which is where I was born.
 Like many in the Hindu community, my parents work in the family business.
 I have a sister that works for the Gibraltar Health Authority and is studying for her PhD in Dementia Care.

 I am proud to be a product of the Gibraltarian educational system.
 After sitting my GCSE’s, I went to the UK to complete my ‘A’ Levels, after which I went to university in Cardiff to study Computer Science.
 I continued my education in the University of Bath, where I earned my Masters in Management.
 I met my wife-to-be while at University in Cardiff.
 While completely out of my league, she somehow said ‘Yes’ when I asked her out, and now, 20 years later, we are happily married with two 8 year old boys.

 After University, I felt that I was not ready to return to Gibraltar and join the family business.
 I started my career in London – working as a consultant for a small technology firm in finance.
 We developed solutions to ease the challenges banks encountered when trading complex derivative products.
 This role provided me the opportunity to work in banks around Europe – gaining extensive experience in banking and technology in Brussels, Stockholm, London and Edinburgh.
 At every institution, I found that where diversity is welcomed and valued, the organisation would benefit from greater profit, innovation and increased creativity.
 I often thought about how much our political system could learn from this.